 Using cheques was once one of the most popular and common ways of paying for goods and services, but it has seen a sharp decline over the last decade.
-In our guide to cheque betting sites we let you know who will still accept this payment method.
+However, some betting sites still accept this method of payment.
+In our guide to the top cheque betting sites we let you know who will still accept this payment method.
 We also explore the strengths and the weaknesses of this common payment method.

 Our Guide to the Top Betting Sites That Accept Cheques

 Adding funds to an online sports betting site is still possible in the modern age but finding a bookmaker that still accepts them is a tough task and is getting harder as more bookies phase out accepting them.
 However, we’ve done the legwork for you and checked all the legal operators in the UK, and you’ll find the results of our searching in the table below;

 |🥇 William Hill||5.0 out of 5||Minimum Deposit: £25, Maximum Deposit: £25,000, Odds Levels: Up to 97.65%||Bet £10 Get £30||promo.williamhill.com||Full T&Cs Apply!
 New online customers only, min £10/€10 stake, win only, min odds 1/2, free bets paid as 3 X £10/€10, 30 day expiry, free bet/payment method/player/country restrictions apply.|